 - If you are someone who works on more 2d games.
 Then unity tools are much better than Unreal engine.

-- The graphics of games made with Unreal engine looks better.
+- The graphics of games made with Unreal engine look better.

 - Unity asset store is a great place to get assets for your game.
 The Unreal marketplace is not as resourceful as Unity but they are catching up fast.

 - Default project build times for Unreal are much slower than Unity.